 Copying a task

-Just as you can move the task, it can be copied.
+Just as you can move the task, change the project hierarchy, it also can be copied.
 Copying is a good way to make it easier to work with typified tasks that are often repeated and have the same process.

 TIP: How to use copying tasks for simple process